hubertnguyen/ismypagecached_public/README.md

 # Is My Site Cached (.com) Official Page
 [ismypagecached.com](http://ismypagecached.com/) detects your "page caching" configuration and current state.
-The goal: to save you a little bit of time 😇
+The goal: to save you a little bit of time and keep [developers focused](https://ismypagecached.com/developer-productivity-ismypagecached/) 😇

-We try supporting as many page-caching systems as can be detected.
+We try supporting as many page-caching systems as can be detected, [across multiple layers](https://ismypagecached.com/what-are-page-caching-layers/).
 Feel free to report issues and add feature requests.
 When reporting an issue, we need:
 1. Description of the issue
 2. Link for testing